-Chicago Leads Nation In Blaming Guns For Criminal ActsChicago Leads Nation In Blaming Guns Chicago-leads-nation-in-blaming-guns
+Chicago Leads Nation In Blaming Guns For Criminal ActsChicago Leads Nation In Blaming Guns

 Chicago had between 12 and 15 homicides over the July 4 weekend, depending on the time frame used.
 Chicago’s police chief Gary McCarthy blamed the number of guns in the city, among other things, and called for stricter federal gun laws.